-Except as otherwise provided in subsections (e) and (f), a security interest in fixtures is subordinate to a construction mortgage if a record of the mortgage is recorded before the goods become fixtures and the goods become fixtures before the completion of the construction.
+(h) [Priority of construction mortgage.]
+A mortgage is a construction mortgage to the extent that it secures an obligation incurred for the construction of an improvement on land, including the acquisition cost of the land, if a recorded record of the mortgage so indicates.
+Except as otherwise provided in this sections (e) and (f), a security interest in fixtures is subordinate to a construction mortgage if a record of the mortgage is recorded before the goods become fixtures and the goods become fixtures before the completion of the construction.
 A mortgage has this priority to the same extent as a construction mortgage to the extent that it is given to refinance a construction mortgage.

-- (i) Priority of security interest in crops.
-A perfected security interest in crops growing on real property has priority over a conflicting interest of an encumbrancer or owner of the real property if the debtor has an interest of record in or is in possession of the real property. - (j) Subsection (i) prevails.
-Subsection (i) prevails over any inconsistent provisions of the following statutes:
+- (i) [Priority of security interest in crops.]
+A perfected security interest in crops growing on real property has priority over a conflicting interest of an encumbrancer or owner of the real property if the debtor has an interest of record in or is in possession of the real property. - (j) [This section (i) prevails.]
+This section (i) prevails over any inconsistent provisions of the following statutes:

-List here any statutes containing provisions inconsistent with subsection (i).
+[List here any statutes containing provisions inconsistent with this section (i).]

-SECTION 15-9-320.
-ACCESSIONS.
+15-9-320, ACCESSIONS.

-- (a) Creation of security interest in accession.
-A security interest may be created in an accession and continues in collateral that becomes an accession. - (b) Perfection of security interest.
-If a security interest is perfected when the collateral becomes an accession, the security interest remains perfected in the collateral. - (c) Priority of security interest.
-Except as otherwise provided in subsection (d), the other provisions of this part determine the priority of a security interest in an accession. - (d) Compliance with certificate-of-title statute.
-A security interest in an accession is subordinate to a security interest in the whole which is perfected by compliance with the requirements of a certificate-of-title statute under Section 15-9-311(b). - (e) Removal of accession after default.
-After default, subject to Part 6, a secured party may remove an accession from other goods if the security interest in the accession has priority over the claims of every person having an interest in the whole.

-(f) Reimbursement following removal.
-A secured party that removes an accession from other goods under subsection (e) shall promptly reimburse any holder of a security interest or other lien on, or owner of, the whole or of the other goods, other than the debtor, for the cost of repair of any physical injury to the whole or the other goods.
+- (a) [Creation of security interest in accession.]
+A security interest may be created in an accession and continues in collateral that becomes an accession. - (b) [Perfection of security interest.]
+If a security interest is perfected when the collateral becomes an accession, the security interest remains perfected in the collateral. - (c) [Priority of security interest.]
+Except as otherwise provided in this section (d), the other provisions of this part determine the priority of a security interest in an accession. - (d) [Compliance with certificate-of-title statute.]
+A security interest in an accession is subordinate to a security interest in the whole which is perfected by compliance with the requirements of a certificate-of-title statute under 15-9-311(b). - (e) [Removal of accession after default.]
+After default, subject to Part 6, a secured party may remove an accession from other goods if the security interest in the accession has priority over the claims of every person having an interest in the whole. - (f) [Reimbursement following removal.]
+A secured party that removes an accession from other goods under this section (e) shall promptly reimburse any holder of a security interest or other lien on, or owner of, the whole or of the other goods, other than the debtor, for the cost of repair of any physical injury to the whole or the other goods.
 The secured party need not reimburse the holder or owner for any diminution in value of the whole or the other goods caused by the absence of the accession removed or by any necessity for replacing it.
 A person entitled to reimbursement may refuse permission to remove until the secured party gives adequate assurance for the performance of the obligation to reimburse.

-SECTION 15-9-321.
+15-9-321.
 COMMINGLED GOODS.